BabakMammadov/ansible/README.md

 In there debug module using for show you information.

 ### How to store playbook task result on variables
+Sometimes you need to store the  result of  playbook task  to variable and take to action over this.
+For example you can find txt file some directory and copy to another directory.
+For this you can  "store_result_on_variable"   yaml example.

 ### Inventory